 Down-Sides: Be careful not to drag the polyethylene hull across the boat ramp, or eventually you’ll wear a hole in it.
 Also, with two people aboard and all the gear you need for a day of fishing, it can feel a bit cramped at times.

-Tracker Topper 1542 – You want plain and simple?
-It doesn’t get much simpler than a Tracker Topper 1542.
-In fact, its features are limited to a pair of bench seats, a stowage compartment, and carry handles.
+You want plain and simple?
+It doesn’t get much simpler than a Tracker Grizzly 12.
+In fact, its features are limited to a pair of bench seats, oarlocks, and carry handles.
+That said, there's also lots of room for customization here.

-Up-Sides: This boat has a .063” 5052 aluminum alloy hull 15 feet long and five feet wide.
+Up-Sides: This boat has a .063” 5052 aluminum alloy hull 11 feet long and 4'4" wide.
 That’s a lot of boat for the bucks, and this is the largest rig in our round-up by a long shot.
-Yet at 190 pounds, a couple husky guys can still wrestle it into a full-sized pickup bed or onto a stout roof rack, so you may not need to get a trailer.
-Plus, this boat can carry up to 25 horses, which is far more power than these other cheap boats can handle.
+Yet at 130 pounds, a couple husky guys can still wrestle it into a full-sized pickup bed or onto a stout roof rack, so you may not need to get a trailer.
+(One's offered for $1,295).
+Plus, this boat can be powered with an electric for small waters or an outboard with up to 5 horses for more range.

 Down-Sides: Those aluminum bench seats, oh, my aching back.
 Also, like most aluminum jon boats, the stability isn't great and shifts in weight have a big effect.